junyuan-chen/AutoregressiveModels.jl/README.md

 **Montiel Olea, José Luis and Mikkel Plagborg-Møller.** 2019.
 "Simultaneous Confidence Bands: Theory, Implementation, and an Application to SVARs."
 *Journal of Applied Econometrics* 34 (1): 1-17.

+**Stock, James H. and Mark W. Watson.** 2016.
+"Chapter 8---Dynamic Factor Models, Factor-Augmented Vector Autoregressions, and Structural Vector Autoregressions in Macroeconomics."
+In *Handbook of Macroeconomics*, Vol. 2A, edited by John B. Taylor and Harald Uhlig, 415-525.
+Amsterdam: Elsevier.